Below are some of our recent hunting holiday testimonials

 Sir - We have returned from a riding and hunting break in Galway where we successfully negotiated over 200 jumps in three days and received a warm welcome from the members of the County Roscommon Hunt....They were interested in why we had travelled all the way to their part of the world and encouraged us in the challenging riding we had to tackle.
 Sharing a common love of countryside activities and tradition was an easy thing to do in Ireland.

 My friends and I visited Flowerhill and rode to hounds with the Co.
 Roscommon Hunt in October 2008.
 At Flowerhill we had the opportunity to ride cross country with Oliver Walsh, and get used to the Irish horses and countryside.
 We were a little nervous about our first hunt, however our horses took us safely over walls, drains and wire.
-We simply loved all of it!
-The fox got away, but hope to return to Ireland to hunt him again another day.
+We simply loved all of it! and hope to return to Ireland to hunt him again another day.

-Robert Lofgren, Malmo, Sweden, following a fox hunting holiday in Ireland, October 2008
+Robert Lofgren, Malmo, Sweden, following ahunting holiday in Ireland, October 2008

 The 2008/2009 Co Roscommon hunting season has been launched with a cracking start!
 The hounds are on fire and the support from the local farmers in Roscommon ensures a great day's hunting for all.
 My horse, which I keep in livery at Flowerhill, is as fit and keen as a 4 year old (he's 16 years old!) and, like myself, delighted to be following hounds across the Irish countryside again.